nxadm/certmin/README.md

                       and show information.
     --remote-chain  : retrieve the chain (if offered) for remote certificates.
+    --remote-inters : retrieve the chain (if offered) for remote certificates, without root CAs.

   verify-key | vk   : verify that a PEM certificate and
                       key match.